hsandt/sonic-pico8/README.md

 ![The 8 Pico Emeralds displayed in circle, each color corresponding to a color on the PICO-8 logo](doc/all_emeralds.png?raw=true)

-*pico-sonic* is a partial demake of Sonic the Hedgehog 3's Angel Island act 1 made with PICO-8.
+**pico-sonic** is a partial demake of Sonic the Hedgehog 3 made with PICO-8.
+It features a simplified version of Angel Island Act 1 with some tweaks.
 Various classic Sonic games were used as reference, including the 8-bit games (Game Gear and Master System) which have sprites closer to what PICO-8's resolution and color palette.

 The project was started as a personal challenge and was meant to be a fully-fledged fan game, but I eventually dropped many features to focus on Sonic's main movements and the exploration of the stage.
-This is now closer to a technical demo with some tweaks in the stage to make it more interesting to explore.
+Consider it a technical demo with some exploration challenge.

-*pico-sonic* is a fan game distributed for free and is not endorsed by Sega.
+pico-sonic is a fan game distributed for free and is not endorsed by Sega.
 Sega Games Co., Ltd owns the Sonic the Hedgehog trademark and copyrights on the original assets.

 ## Screenshots